-- 12.6 Following the appeal hearing the new hearing panel may: - 12.6.1 confirm the original decision; - 12.6.2 revoke the original decision; or - 12.6.3 substitute a different penalty.
+- 12.4 The employee must be given written notice of the date, time and place of the appeal hearing.
+This will normally be no less than two to seven working days.
+The employee may bring a companion to the appeal hearing (see paragraph 9). - 12.5 Where possible, the appeal hearing will be conducted by a different panel who have not been previously involved in the case.
+The hearing may be a complete re-hearing (which would follow the format for hearings at Appendix 2) or it may be a review of the fairness of the original decision in the light of the procedure that was followed and any new information that may have come to light (in which case the format would be reversed so that the appellant would present their appeal first).
+This will be at the CEO/Head Teacher's discretion depending on the circumstances of the case.
+In any event the appeal will be dealt with as impartially as possible. - 12.6 Following the appeal hearing the new hearing panel may: - 12.6.1 confirm the original decision; - 12.6.2 revoke the original decision; or - 12.6.3 substitute a different penalty.
 Ordinarily a penalty will not be increased on appeal unless there is new information or evidence being available that requires further investigation - 12.7 The employee will be informed in writing of the decision and the reasons for it, usually within 5 working days of the appeal hearing.
 Where possible this information will also be explained to the employee in person.
 There is no further right to appeal.